isomerpages/govtech-gobusiness-main/pages/epjs/learn-at-the-workplace/national-centre-of-excellence-for-workplace-learning--nace-.md

 ### How you can benefit:

-<ul><li> Harness the power of learning at the workplace by formalising on-the-job training to optimise performance and business impact</li><li>Develop a culture of coaching and mentoring to enable effective transfer of learning</li><li>Build a learning culture and strengthen employee experience as employees feel invested in their skills development</li></ul>
+- Harness the power of learning at the workplace by formalising on-the-job training to optimise performance and business impact

+- Develop a culture of coaching and mentoring to enable effective transfer of learning

+- Build a learning culture and strengthen employee experience as employees feel invested in their skills development

 ---

 ### Subsidies and funding:

-<ul><li> SMEs can receive up to 90% funding for all course fees & training consultancy projects</li><li>MNCs can receive up to 90% funding for all course fees & 70% funding for all training consultancy projects<br><br>Note: In view of SkillsFuture funding changes, please check with NACE on your subsidy eligibility.</li></ul>
+- SMEs can receive up to 90% funding for all course fees & training consultancy projects

+- MNCs can receive up to 90% funding for all course fees & 70% funding for all training consultancy projects

+Note: In view of SkillsFuture funding changes, please check with NACE on your subsidy eligibility.

 <a class="btn" href="https://www.nace.edu.sg/contact-us/" target="_blank" rel="noopener">Apply Now</a>&emsp;[Read More](https://www.nace.edu.sg/){:target="_blank"}{:rel="noopener"}
 <script src="/jquery/resize-tables.js"></script>